EmDash00/forcedimension-python-docs/docs/source/index.rst

 ForceDimension Python an unofficial attempt to provide a open source, performant, and Pythonic interface for interacting with the original C++ API so that libraries such as NumPy may be used to render haptics.
-It was created by Ember Chow during her work at both the Rothlab and Trusting AI projects at IU: Bloomington bfor use in scientific experiments involving haptics using the Novint Falcon.
+It was created by Ember Chow during her work at both the Rothlab and Trusting AI projects at IU: Bloomington for use in scientific experiments involving haptics using the Novint Falcon.
+This project is continuing to be used as a part of her research at University of Washington - Seattle.

 It consists of two parts: low-level bindings and high level wrappers.